MethaweeSuksri/Begin_OpenGl/README.md

 21/10/2025
   gosh i need to learn more about cpp. now i have template, fstream, sstream and import management to learn

+23/10/2025
+  currently learning cpp with cherno's video about class and template